 For further information on how to get support please contact the Research Grant Development Officer.

 The R&D Unit has a newsletter that includes the latest funding calls - if you would like to be added to the circulation list for this please email the Research Grant Development Officer.

 There is plenty of support within York in addition to the Research & Development Unit to help you in applying for research funds.

 Funded by the National Institute for Health Research, the Research Design Service Yorkshire and Humber supports researchers to develop and design high quality research proposals to the National Institute for Health Research and other national, peer reviewed funding competitions for applied health or social care research.
 All services are provided free of charge, and can help researchers transform ideas into research proposals or develop existing research proposals.

 The Research Design Service also have a list of all current calls and competitions being advertised by the National Institute of Health Research, the largest funder of health research in the NHS.
 Click here to review the current list of open calls and competitions.

-The Trust's Annual Educational Bursary Award opens for applications on 12 March.
-The awards are funded by York Teaching Hospital Charity.
+There is a Trust Annual Educational Bursary Award.
+The awards are funded by York and Scarborough Teaching Hospital Charity.